-IKEA, as a brand comprising two separate owners.
+IKEA is a brand comprising two separate owners.
 INGKA Holding B.V. owns the IKEA Group, the holding group.
 At the same time, that is held by the Stichting INGKA Foundation, which is the owner of the whole Group.
 Thus, IKEA Group is a franchisee that pays 3% royalties to Inter IKEA Systems.